keenlabs/KeenClient-Python/README.md

 ## FAQs

+A place for fequently asked questions!

 ## Roadmap

-* Asynchronous insert
-* Scoped keys
+To be determined

 ## Questions & Support

 If you have any questions, bugs, or suggestions, please report them via Github Issues.
 We'd love to hear your feedback and ideas!
+Need a little bit more help getting started?
+Send us an email at [team@keen.io](mailto:team@keen.io).

 ## Contributing

 This is an open source project and we love involvement from the community!
-Hit us up with pull requests and issues.
+If you are interested in getting involved, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+The aim is to build up this module to completely represent the API provided by Keen IO, which is quite extensive.
+The more contributions the better!

 ### Testing